jerryryle/rogueportal/docs/index.md

 Here's what you're installing and why:

 * **git** - This is needed to clone the repository that contains setup scripts and configuration files.
-(If you're planning to do all of the setup by hand, you don't need this)
 * **debhelper** - This includes tools for building Debian packages.
 You'll need this to build the Rogue Portal package.
 * **config-package-dev** - This includes tools that allow our Debian package to replace configuration files that were provided by other packages.
 These tools will allow us to easily revert the changes when our package is removed.
 You'll need this to build the Rogue Portal package.